open-compensation-token-license/license-token-website/wikisrc/donations-for-developers.md

 1. **[Patreon](https://www.patreon.com/)**: A platform where fans can support their favorite creators with monthly donations.
 This model of [developer patronage](https://www.license-token.com/wiki/open-source-developer-patronage-programs) allows for a steady stream of income, helping developers maintain and improve their projects.

 2. **[GitHub Sponsors](https://github.com/sponsors)**: GitHub’s initiative to facilitate ongoing financial support for developers.
 This platform is part of a broader effort to create [sustainable funding for open-source](https://www.license-token.com/wiki/sustainable-funding-open-source) projects.
+Learn more about [GitHub Sponsors](https://www.license-token.com/wiki/what-is-git-hub-sponsors).

 3. **[Open Collective](https://opencollective.com/)**: Allows communities to collect and disburse funding transparently.
 This approach to [financial transparency](https://www.license-token.com/wiki/open-source-project-financial-transparency) is crucial for building trust within the community and ensuring that funds are used effectively.